mlynch/mlynch.github.com/_posts/2016-08-21-film-photography.markdown

 Whenever I travel, I bring both my digital Fujifilm XE2S *and* my Minolta SRT 100.
 I found that I always seem to end up just using the Minolta the whole time.
 I think that says a lot about shooting film.
 It's just more *fun*.

 If you're reading this and even mildly intrigued by film, I recommend finding an old, used manual film camera.
 There are so many good ones on ebay right now!
 Grab some Portra or HP5 and shoot a few rolls.
-Sit on them a bit to let them build up meaning, go get them developed and scanned, and
+Sit on them a bit to let them build up meaning, go get them developed and scanned, and clean up dust in Photoshop.
+If you love the results, you might have just found a new obsession.